diogo4256/mlops_group_17/reports/README.md

 > *experiments.*
 > Answer:

-From the cookiecutter template we have filled out all the folders except the docs folder, the notebooks folder and the visualizations folder inside the {{cookiecutter.project_name}} folder which in our case is called "src".
+From the cookiecutter template we have filled out all the folders except the docs folder, the notebooks folder and the visualizations folder inside the {{cookiecutter.project_name}} folder which in our case is called "src", so we chose the src-layout instead of the flat-layout.
 Furthermore there is a folder called "mlops_group17.egg-info" which is generated from the command $(PYTHON_INTERPRETER) -m pip install -e . in our Makefile.
-We also have another additional folder called "outputs" which is generated through hydra.
-Inside the src folder we have the models, the config files and the make_dataset.py which imports our dataset inside the "data" folder.
+We also have another additional folder called "outputs" folder which is generated through hydra.
+Inside the src folder we have the models, predict_model.py, the config files and the make_dataset.py which imports our dataset inside the "data" folder.
 Lastly, inside the tests folder we have the unit tests related to the data part of our code and to model training.

 ### Question 6